AdulteTerrible/telegram/README.md

 #define BUNDLE_IDENTIFIER @"ru.keepcoder.Telegram"  // bundle name
 #endif
 ```
+4. Register your app at my.telegram.org and change the values of Application.h accordingly.

-Code avaiable on GPLV2 license
+Code available on GPLV2 license